DDuttaGit/Bibliography-Counselor/README.md

 - Works seemlessly with Overleaf editor when the editor is ___Not___ in **Rich Text** mode.
 - Chromium based extension is buit on _manifest version 3_ and [Gecko based extension](https://addons.mozilla.org/en-US/firefox/addon/bibliography-counselor/) has been deployed in manifest version 2 as gecko driver is still not that stable to manifest version 3.
-    * Directory [Chromium Based Extension](https://github.com/DDuttaGit/Bibliography-Counselor/tree/main/Chromium%20Based%20Extension) provides the implementation for browsers like Google Chrome, Brave etc.
+    * Directory [Chromium Based Extension](https://github.com/DDuttaGit/Bibliography-Counselor/tree/main/Chromium%20Based%20Extension) provides the implementation for browsers like Google Chrome, Brave, Microsoft Edge etc.
     * Likewise, [Gecko Based Extension](https://github.com/DDuttaGit/Bibliography-Counselor/tree/main/Gecko%20Based%20Extension) provides the implementation for browsers like Firefox.
 - Real-Time bibliography citation recommendation whre the pool of relevent documents are being collected from [ACM Digital Library](https://dl.acm.org/), [IEEE Xplore](https://ieeexplore.ieee.org/), [Semantic Scholar](https://www.semanticscholar.org/), [Crossref](https://www.crossref.org/) and [DBLP](https://dblp.org/).
 - Uses **Borda Count** based positional voting for relevence calculation.
-- On-screen recommendation and auto-population of bibliography items and citations to proper place.
+- **On-screen recommendation*" and **auto-population** of bibliography items and citations to proper place.
-- User can have the choice to alter preference.
+- User can have the choice to alter preferences.
 - Keyboard Shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>S</kbd> and <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>U</kbd> are present to invoke the extension in chromium based and gecko based browsers respectively.
 - Online [Server](https://github.com/DDuttaGit/Bibliography-Counselor/tree/main/Server) [^1] [^2]

 ### How to Run
 1. After downloading the extension, install the extension by enabling developer mode in the browser.
 2. Either use _keyboard shrortcut_ or open the options by _right click_ on the selected text in Overleaf editor.
-3. Make preferences corresponding to each library.
+3. Make preferences corresponding to each digital library.
-4. After waiting for the recommendations to be fetched, select the items of ones choice.
+4. Once the recommendations are fetched, select the items of ones choice.
 5. Let the tool automatically copy your choices to the `*.bib` file and the bibliography citation keys after the selected text within the `\cite` command.

 ### Video demonstrating workflow in Brave browser